anjuna-nitro-cli build-enclave

 Local path to developer’s X509 signing certificate

-If you choose to sign the Enclave Image File (EIF) using your signing certificate, you need to monitor the signing certificate expiration.
+If you choose to sign the EIF using your signing certificate, you need to monitor the signing certificate expiration.
 AWS Nitro Enclaves CLI performs validation on the signing certificate when the enclave starts, whether or not PCR8 is used for attestation.
 If the signing certificate has expired, it will prevent building the EIF and prevent the enclave from starting.

 Global options